vemmolinas/vemmolinas/README.md

 <!-- -->
 - 🔭 I’m currently working on small personal projects and I’m also looking for a job.
-Let me know if you know something interesting!
+Let me know if you hear something interesting!
 - 🌱 I’m currently learning about Javascript frameworks
 - 👯 I’m looking to collaborate on front-end projects
 - ⚡ Fun fact: I was born in Argentina, but I have been living in Spain for more than half my life